Skip to content

 Was Huayna Cápac the eleventh Sapa Inca?

 Yes.
-In the usual succession of Sapa Inca, Huayna Cápac is named as the eleventh ruler.
+In the usual sequence of Sapa Incas, Huayna Cápac is named as the eleventh ruler.

 Why is Huayna Cápac important?

-He ruled during a time when the Inca Empire was very large.
+He ruled at a time when the Inca Empire was very large.
 His story shows how difficult it was to keep many regions together.

 Quipus were cords with knots.
-The Inca used them to record numbers and information.
+The Incas used them to record numbers and information.

 After Huayna Cápac, a conflict arose between Huáscar and Atahualpa.
 This conflict weakened the empire.